Quilling: History

-Quilling guild of England makes references to The New Lady's Magazine of 1786: "... it affords an amusement to the female mind capable of the most pleasing and extensive variety; and at the same time, it conduces to fill up a leisure hour with an innocent recreation ..:' Another source, an Edwardian book of household management entitled 'Floral Mosaicon,' provided a reference to Queen Mary and Queen Alexandra purchasing paper pieces.
+Quilling guild of England makes references to Alexander Hogg's The New Lady's Magazine of 1786: "... it affords an amusement to the female mind capable of the most pleasing and extensive variety; and at the same time, it conduces to fill up a leisure hour with an innocent recreation ..:' Another source, an Edwardian book of household management entitled 'Floral Mosaicon,' provided a reference to Queen Mary and Queen Alexandra purchasing paper pieces.

 Only those with money could afford to purchase the supplies needed for quilling such as foil, mica or flaked shell, which were often used as backgrounds.
 Wooden frames were sold for the sole purpose of being decorated with pieces of paper rolled, shaped and glued into patterns.
 The projects were usually finished by painting or gilding.
 The ladies were to use quilling to while away their hours in the pursuit of becoming accomplished women, comfortable knowing that in time, an eligible bachelor would likely take them as a wife.
 Quilling thereby became a means of signaling wealth and leisure time to prospective husbands.

 Until then they decorated screens, cabinets, frames, tea caddies, cribbage boards, wine coasters, work baskets and work boxes, urns and over time, even furniture.
 Certainly the craft was popular in the early 1810s (the Regency period), but its popularity waned soon after.

 In 1875 quilling was reintroduced in Europe by William Bemrose, who produced a kit called 'Mosaicon' that included a handbook on quilling.
 But by the beginning of 20th century it was only introduced as part of a school craft education.

 Many European museums hold examples of quilled work, and two major exhibitions of quilling have been held in 1927 in London, one reportedly displaying items quilled presumably by Charles I.

 The exhibition of 1988 in New York at the Florian-Papp Gallery presented for exhibition and sale some exquisite examples, mostly of European origin.
 Patricia Caputo also writes extensively on the revival of quilling in America.
 She has mentioned the American Quilling Guild, surviving suppliers, exhibitions, and overall growing popularity of the craft in 1970s-1980s.
 The Quilling guild of England is a very popular organisation across Europe and Australia, staging exhibitions and providing classes extensively in both modern and classic styles of quilling.
-British quilling guild staged festivals of the craft across the country since the 1990s, and hopes to have a permanent display of its archives.
+The British quilling guild staged festivals of the craft across the country since the 1990s, and hopes to have a permanent display of its archives.